 How our skin specialists can help with improving the appearance of scars

-A careful assessment of the type of scar you have, its color, how it developed and how long it has been there is critical.
+A careful assessment of the type of scar you have, its colour, how it developed and how long it has been there is critical.
 This will then determine what treatment options are right for you.

-Importantly we can determine what sort of outcome you might be able to expect from any intervention as scars can vary in their response to treatment.
+Importantly, we can determine what sort of outcome you might be able to expect from any intervention as scars can vary in their response to treatment.